 “The way I felt charged when going to a techno night or rave,” Bauder explained.
 “Where you don’t know when one sound ends and another starts … and it works on your body, it works on your emotional state.
 And this was something that I was interested in bringing into the traditional art exhibition context.
 That’s where it all came from.”

-The exhibition will end with GRID, an incredible kinetic light installation paired with music by Robert Henke that can be enjoyed from any perspective thanks to the HOLOPLOT 3D sound system that engulfs the room, which is just one example of the innovative advanced technology featured in the exhibition.
+The exhibition ends with GRID, an incredible kinetic light installation paired with music by Robert Henke that can be enjoyed from any perspective thanks to the HOLOPLOT 3D sound system that engulfs the room, which is just one example of the innovative advanced technology featured in the exhibition.

-Dark Matter will certainly be an impressive otherworldly escape from our lockdown woes that you won’t want to miss.
-Due to lockdown restrictions, it is not certain when exactly Dark Matter will open, but you can subscribe to the studio’s newsletter here to be informed when tickets go on pre-sale.
+Dark Matter is certainly an impressive otherworldly escape from our lockdown woes that you won’t want to miss.
+The exhibition has opened and you can get your tickets here.